moble/SphericalFunctions.jl/docs/src/index.md

 # Introduction

-Julia package for evaluating and transforming Wigner's 𝔇 matrices, Wigner's 3-j symbols, and spin-weighted (and scalar) spherical harmonics.
+Julia package for evaluating and transforming Wigner's 𝔇 matrices, and spin-weighted spherical harmonics (which includes the ordinary scalar spherical harmonics).
 These functions are evaluated directly in terms of quaternions, as well as in the more standard forms of spherical coordinates and Euler angles.[^1]

 These quantities are computed using recursion relations, which makes it possible to compute to very high ℓ values.
 Unlike direct evaluation of individual elements, which will generally cause overflow